Jake DeBrusk

-Jake DeBrusk (born October 17, 1996) is a Canadian professional ice hockey left winger currently playing for the Boston Bruins in the National Hockey League (NHL) where he wears jersey number 74.
-He was drafted 14th overall by the Bruins in the 2015 NHL Entry Draft.
+Jake DeBrusk (born October 17, 1996) is a Canadian professional ice hockey left winger for the Vancouver Canucks in the National Hockey League (NHL).
+He was drafted 14th overall by the Boston Bruins in the 2015 NHL Entry Draft.
 DeBrusk is the son of colour commentator and former NHL forward Louie DeBrusk.

 Playing career

 Amateur

 DeBrusk was taken in the 7th round by the Swift Current Broncos at the 2011 WHL Bantam Draft.
 In 2015, he was selected for the CHL/NHL Top Prospects Game.
 DeBrusk scored 81 points in 72 games with the Swift Current Broncos during the 2014–15 WHL season.
 On December 26, 2015, the Broncos traded DeBrusk to the Red Deer Rebels.
 DeBrusk went to the 2016 Memorial Cup with the host Rebels, where they were eliminated by the Rouyn-Noranda Huskies in the semi-final match.